Ollie-Pearce/rustmc/README.md

 #### Tests which panic

-The following tests call the external `rust_begin_unwind` function in order to initiate a panic.
-We consider this a successful verification as they either have the `#[should_panic]` attribute or test....(ability to unwind after a panic?):
+The following tests call an external function in order to initiate a panic.
+We consider this a successful verification as they either have the `#[should_panic]` attribute or intentionally panic.

 ##### arcstr
 ```